Finding and Replacing

 - If Silver Searcher is not found, you might have installed it in a location that is not found via the

 PATHenvironment variable.
-Select Edit > Preferences > Environment > System (or Qt Creator > Preferences > Environment > System on macOS), then select Change in the Environment field and add an entry
+Select Preferences > Environment > System, then select Change in the Environment field, and add the entry